-We hand it over to TCM Dr. Nat to explain the details on the how, what and why of the pill.
+We hand it over to a TCM Doctor and Fertility Expert Nat Kingroudis to explain the details on the how, what and why of the pill.

 “ The oral contraceptive pill (OCP) is the most used pharmaceutical, worldwide.
 Most women have taken it at some stage during their life.
 Many young women are being prescribed the pill to ‘sort out’ a wide variety of health issues including acne, endometriosis and polycystic ovarian syndrome.
 The truth is, the pill isn’t the solution to these problems.
 It acts as a band-aid to ‘cover-up’ the true issue and whilst some women think they are ok taking it, it isn’t until they stop that they realise just how awful they felt whilst they were on it.

 The pill interferes with fertility – because it is designed to do so.
 This isn’t a side effect, it is its main reason for existing – to stop you from falling pregnant.